seblindfors/LibSettings/README.md

 ### Create(props, owner, layout)

-This function creates a new settings object with the given properties, owner, and layout.
+Creates a new settings object with the given properties, owner, and layout.
 It registers the created object in the add-on category and stores it in the registry.

 **Parameters:**